Code-Institute-Solutions/milestone-project-heritage-housing-issues/README.md

 ## Business Requirements
 As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

 Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that
+She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her 4 inherited houses, and any other house in Ames, Iowa.
+* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision validating it (them)
+* List here your project hypothesis(es) and how you envision validating it (them).

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks
+* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 ## ML Business Case
 * In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course
+You should frame the business case using the method we covered in the course.

 ## Dashboard Design